Generation Orbit X-60

 The Generation Orbit X-60 (GOLauncher 1 or GO1) was an air-launched single stage suborbital rocket vehicle produced by Generation Orbit.

 Design and development

 A hot-fire test of the X-60A air-launched rocket at Cecil Spaceport, January 14, 2020.

 The first two segments of the GOLauncher 1 Inert Test Article (GO1-ITA) underwent a series of structural ground tests at Mercer University's Engineering Research Center (MERC) in December 2013.

 In July 2014, GO was awarded a Phase I Small Business Innovative Research (SBIR) contract from the Air Force Research Laboratory, Aerospace Systems Directorate (AFRL/RQ) for development of GOLauncher 1.
 The nine-month effort, worth $150,000, focused on requirements definition, configuration trade studies, and trajectory design.
 In October 2018, the designation X-60A was assigned to the GO1 vehicle.
+Critical design review was completed in March 2019.

 Applications of the X-60A include access to high altitudes for microgravity, astrophysics, hypersonics testing and research of avionics.
 On July 20, 2014, GO flew its first captive carry test platform using a Learjet 35.
+The vehicle then completed three additional captive carry tests in 2017.

+The vehicle's integrated propulsion system validation ground testing was completed in January, 2020.

+The program was cancelled in mid-2020 without much further information.